 Check out this post by nostr:npub1... about nostr:note1...

 Clients parse these references and render them appropriately, typically as clickable links or inline profile cards.
-The referenced entities are also added to the event’s tags for indexing and notification purposes.
+The referenced entities may also be mirrored into event tags for indexing or notifications, but the spec leaves that optional.

 The NIP also covers hashtag parsing.
 Tags prefixed with # are extracted and added to the event’s t tags for searchability.